robric/wiki-contrail-controller/Contrail-Docker-Distribution.md

 #### Contrail Cloud Roles:
 Contrail Cloud Roles included as a part of Contrail Cloud Distribution.
-It includes all roles of Contrail Networking Roles as a part of contrail-networking-docker.tgz and along with below listed roles
+It includes all roles of Contrail Networking Roles as a part of contrail-networking-docker.tgz and along with below-listed roles

 1) Openstack role
 2) Openstack HA role